gemmen29/Ecommerce-StyleFord/README.md

-# Twitter-Clone
+# Ecommerce-StyleFord

-Graduation project with a team from ITI cloning some features from the Twitter website using Web API Core as Backend,
-Angular Framework as Frontend
+Ecommerce website with a team using Web API Core as Backend and Angular Framework as Frontend
-and Node JS as an external application for chatting